Best Price Guarantee

 For pitched roofs

 For pitched roofs, either skylights or rooflights are strong options, and there are many types of skylights available to you depending on the pitch of your roof.
 It’s also possible to add skylights with different key features, specially designed for various rooms in your house.
-Some examples of this type of skylight include kitchen skylights and living room skylights
+Some examples of this type of skylight include kitchen skylights and living room skylights.

 Now you know the differences between rooflights and skylights